ronandquinn/StoryVoice/gcpInstance/README.md

 and is Copyright (c) 2015 Sherjil Ozair https://github.com/hunkim/word-rnn-tensorflow see included LICENSE.md

-DeepWriting is installed to a powerful Google Cloud instance to train on the dataset The dataset is a cleaned, appended text file of the Facebook "Childrens Book Test" dataset This dataset is a 1.7GB compendium of classic children's literature, drawn from the open source, volunteer lead Gutenburg Project https://www.gutenberg.org
+DeepWriting is installed to a powerful Google Cloud instance to train on the dataset The dataset is a cleaned, appended text file of the Facebook "Children's Book Test" dataset This dataset is a 1.7GB compendium of classic children's literature, drawn from the open source, volunteer lead Gutenburg Project https://www.gutenberg.org